 …to the end

-A journalist wouldn’t start writing an article without the approval of their editor.
+A journalist wouldn’t start writing an article without the thumbs-up from their editor.
 Similarly, you shouldn’t give your global creative the go-ahead without getting the finalised version validated by in-market experts.
 These experts will ensure your creative works across all your target markets, checking it thoroughly so there won’t be any issues when localising copy or visuals.
 They’ll also determine whether the creative contains anything that might cause offence.

 Find a global thread

 A great tactic for creating global content that works locally is to find a global thread.
 What do we mean by that?
 Put simply, it’s all about finding a universal creative idea that has a cross-market appeal.
 By finding a global thread, brands can save money by reusing creative when suitable.